AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 the poverty of his resources, and the many and great disadvantages attending his first efforts.
-But we cannot help thinking that something remains still to be said respecting some of the apostolic fathers[^9] and **Chrysostom**, **Augustine** and others; as well as concerning the gnostic sects,[^10] the report of whose opinions, it must be remembered, comes to us mostly from their enemies, or at least those not friendly to them.\" The want here indicated this volume aims to supply.
+But we cannot help thinking that something remains still to be said respecting some of the apostolic fathers[^9] and Chrysostom, Augustine and others; as well as concerning the gnostic sects,[^10] the report of whose opinions, it must be remembered, comes to us mostly from their enemies, or at least those not friendly to them.\" The want here indicated this volume aims to supply.

 Dr. Ballou\'s work was followed in 1878 by **Dr. Edward Beecher**\'s